Oracle problems as communication tasks and optimization of quantum algorithms

 Using our analogy, we prove a theorem that characterizes the optimal single-query algorithm.
 To do so, we consider the oracle as a separate subsystem in a classical mixture of all its possible states.
-This construction differs from an older one~\cite{ambainis2000quantum} where the oracle subsystem is in a coherent superposition of its possible states.
-In our construction, the (non-minimized) quantum discord between the computer and oracle subsystems plays a key role in the characterization theorem.
 We also find a lower bound on the mutual information, derived from a measure of quantum coherence.
 Finally, we study how several physical and information-theoretic quantities of interest vary throughout known algorithms.

-The remainder of this section defines the types of problems and algorithms that are considered.
-Then we outline our main results, including upper and lower bounds on the performance of quantum algorithms for oracle problems.
-These are related to known quantum-informational quantities, leading to physical insight into optimality of algorithms.
-We demonstrate this for the Deutsch-Jozsa, Bernstein-Vazirani and phase estimation algorithms.
-We also sketch the analysis for a generic (finite abelian) hidden subgroup problem, and study Simon's algorithm as an example.
-Finally, we discuss open questions and possible directions for follow-up work.